-[Note: version 1.0 indicated that only the first part of the postcode should be entered.
-The CMI has now received confirmation from the Information Commissioners that there is no issue under the Data Protection Act with the CMI collecting the full postcode.]
+[Note: The CMI has now received confirmation from the Information Commissioners that there is no issue under the Data Protection Act with the CMI collecting the full postcode.
+Therefore this wording has been changed from v1.0 such that the full postcode is now requested.]